5 min read

 The answer is surprisingly simple: India makes you feel alive.

 To me, all of life is contained within this ancient continent.
-Life, death, abundance, the agony and the ecstasy of the human experience.
+Life, death, abundance, the agony, and the ecstasy of the human experience.
 Unimaginable poverty and wealth beyond measure.
-This country is certainly no walk in the park, and even seasoned travellers here find themselves momentarily caught in a glitch of surreality at the absurdity of what is transpiring before them.
+This country is certainly no walk in the park, and even seasoned travelers here find themselves momentarily caught in a glitch of surreality at the absurdity of what is transpiring before them.
 But it makes you feel alive.

 Years ago, I was at a beach near Pondicherry in southern India with an Indian friend.
 As I walked to the water, I was stunned by the foulest stench my nasal hairs had ever encountered, only to be informed that the five guys standing a few meters away from us weren’t enjoying a beach bonfire; they were cremating their friend.